mcr5fh/DailyDropOfKnowledge/README.md

 ## Roadmap
 - Look into Medium pay model, users get X articles for free.
 Article writers get paid for # of views
-- Some sort of front end/back end integration tests

-### Overall Features
+### Features
 - Subscribe to questions that are asked at an increasing cadence
 - Make an "about" page with the readme info about spaced learning (and get more articles)
+- Integrate note taking an any way?
+- Subscribe your single sign on email to an email
+- Some sort of front end/back end integration tests

 ### Front end small fix ups/features
+**High priority**
 - Add a delete button (if owner)
-- Only allow the Readable owner to add questions
+- Hook up edit button (hooks are there)
 - Create readable: change description to author
 - Make type a drop down
 - Show/Hide the answers to the questions